This ggplot2 scale linearly scales all thickness

 is ignored by position scales, which always usescales::rescale()

 .
-Also accepts rlang lambda function notation.expand
+Also accepts rlang lambda function notation.na.value

 Missing values will be replaced with this value.